Light and easy to pack. Comfortable and simple to adjust size. Inflates and deflates within seconds. Offers sun protection with covered back.

-Removable strap fits securely around the waist and crotch to keep vest from riding up when it's inflated.
-Quick-release valve allows for fast deflation.
+Removable strap fits securely around waist.
+Keeps vest from riding up when inflated.
+Quick-release valve for fast deflation.
 Packs compactly for vacations.
-Size fits fairly large users.
-Some over 200 pounds say it fits comfortably.

 Straps might take some time to adjust.
 If not done correctly, vest will ride up and obstruct face.

 Easy to inflate and deflate.
 Inflation can be easily adjusted.
 Bright, vibrant colors make you easy to spot.
 Simple to put on and take off.
 Can be rolled up to pack easily.